 He graduated in cultural studies from the Arts Faculty of Charles University.
 He made his debut with the collection Strychnin a jiné básně (Strychnine and Other Poems, Paseka, 2005), for which he was awarded the Jiří Orten Award.
 On iLiteratura, Richard Klíčník describes the book thus: “The poetic debut Strychnine and Other Poems is a contemplative reflection on the thinking of the young. Šindelka attempts to thoroughly reflect upon experiences from his personal life, which has been very eventful for his age.
 Strychnine, the titular poem of the collection, is also the most intimate confession which we find in the book.
 In it the young author tries to come to terms not only with the problems which are troubling his brother, but also with himself.
 Throughout the collection he is searching for himself.”

-This was followed by Chyba (The Mistake, Pistorius & Olšanská, 2008).
+This was followed by Chyba (Aberrant, Pistorius & Olšanská, 2008).
 “For a person with a poetic vision the transition to prose tends to be difficult and presents numerous pitfalls.
-However, with The Mistake it can be said that the promising poet has become a prose writer for the young generation who is truly worthy of the name,” writes critic Petr Vaněk.
+However, with Aberrant it can be said that the promising poet has become a prose writer for the young generation who is truly worthy of the name,” writes critic Petr Vaněk.
 The tale of flower smuggler Kryštof is based on the hysteria surrounding the plant called giant hogweed, which mothers warned their children about in the nineties – the main character was also warned in this way, but then his fear of the plant passed over into his exaggerated ideas about it and subsequently also into his choice of profession. Šindelka’s story was used as the basis for the comic Chyba in an illustrated version by Vojtěch Mašek (Lipnik, 2011).

 The short stories Zůstaňte s námi (Stay Tuned, Odeon, 2011) impressed the critics and won the Magnesia Litera for prose (2012).
 Vojtěch Staněk evaluates it in the magazine A2 thus: “The short stories from the book Stay Tuned repeat the single – or more precisely dual – motif of loneliness and a crisis of communication.
 Throughout the book these themes complement, offer a variation on or hold up a contrasting mirror to each other, and the texts also captivate the reader through the method of storytelling, the use of language. Šindelka places a great deal of importance on the rhythm with which the story unfolds.”